Joseph Shepard: Education

 Shepard earned a Bachelor of Science degree in math education from Northern Arizona University, Master of Business Administration in finance and banking from the University of North Texas, and a PhD in public administration from Florida International University.

 Career

-Prior to serving as the president of Western New Mexico University, Shepard worked as an administrator at Florida Gulf Coast University, where he served as chief student affairs officer, chief business Officer, and chief financial officer.
-As president of Western New Mexico University, Shepard is responsible for the university's main campus in Silver City, New Mexico and three additional satellite locations.
+Prior to being president of Western New Mexico University, Shepard worked as an administrator at Florida Gulf Coast University, where he was chief student affairs officer, chief business officer, and chief financial officer.
+As president of Western New Mexico University, Shepard was responsible for the university's main campus in Silver City, New Mexico and three additional satellite locations.
 In September 2019, Shepard's contract was extended for three years by the university's board of regents.
+He is no longer President of Western New Mexico University.